Data Connections

 • Email (required by OCI): Use something like digiusher-svc-oci@YOUR_COMPANY_NAME.com

-5. Add the user to the digiusher-finops-group we created in the previous step.
+5. Add the user to the digiusher-finops-group you created in the previous step.
 OCI Create User form with group assignment

 6. Click Create